ali-obaid1994/Super-Store-Sales/README.md

 This dashboard is intended solely for demonstration purposes and may require additional customization and validation before being deemed suitable for production use.

-I trust that this serves as a useful foundation for your README file.
-Please feel free to make adjustments and incorporate any specific details relevant to the project and data sources.
+I trust that this serves as a useful foundation for your README file.Please feel free to make adjustments and incorporate any specific details relevant to the project and data sources.